Find a Cheaper Electricity Provider and Save Money in 2025!

 Number of Occupants

-It’s a no-brainer that more people living in a home means more electricity will be used, but it’s also the case of how much time people spend at home.
+The more people living in a home means more electricity and gas that will be used, but it’s also the case of how much time people spend at home.

 A single professional for example living in a one or two-bed flat will spend less time at home during the day and will also use large domestic appliances such as washing machines less frequently meaning over the year, they consume less than the average.